TabbyML/tabby/docs/environment_variables.md

 * `cuda_malloc_async` (default for CUDA >= 11.2)<br/>Uses the [asynchronous allocator with memory pools](https://docs.nvidia.com/cuda/cuda-runtime-api/group__CUDART__MEMORY__POOLS.html) introduced in CUDA 11.2.
 * `cub_caching` (default for CUDA < 11.2)<br/>Uses the caching allocator from the [CUB project](https://github.com/NVIDIA/cub).

+## `CT2_CUDA_ALLOW_BF16`

+Allow using BF16 computation on GPU even if the device does not have efficient BF16 support.

 ## `CT2_CUDA_ALLOW_FP16`

 Allow using FP16 computation on GPU even if the device does not have efficient FP16 support.